 Harsher penalties for drug users or going after the drug suppliers?

 The main idea is to make it an enjoyable experience.
 One that is not centered around food.
-But also about the company and the atmosphere.
+Focus on the company and the atmosphere.

 Look to food as nourishment.
 You need to eat, you deserve to eat.
 It is okay to enjoy eating, it is normal to find food pleasurable.
 Do not be ashamed of eating.
-Relish that experience.
+Instead, allow yourself to relish the experience.